-Although knee injuries, IT band syndrome, plantar fasciitis, and shin splints might be more common running injuries, groin pain from running is also a pesky injury that can sideline you from training for quite a while if not properly diagnosed and managed.
+Although knee injuries, IT band syndrome, plantar fasciitis, and shin splints are more common among runners, groin pain can be a frustrating and persistent injury with the potential to sideline you from training.

 - Why Does My Groin Hurt When I Run?

 - Groin Pain From Running?
 Here Are 7 Possible Causes